rampal-punia/video-frames-extractor/README.md

 ## Overview

-The Video Frame Extractor is a Python script that allows you to extract frames from a video file and save them as individual image files in two different directories: one for the original size frames and one for the resized frames.
+The Video Frame Extractor is a Python script that allows you to extract frames iterating over all the video files from a directory and save them as individual image files in two different directories: one for the original size frames and one for the resized frames.
 The script uses OpenCV and imutils Python packages for image processing and Fire Python package for a simplified command-line interface.

 This script allows you to extract frames from videos at a specified rate.
 By specifying the desired interval (in seconds) between extracted frames, you can quickly generate a large dataset of images for object detection, image classification, or other computer vision tasks.